BDC Hamburger Icon

 Did You Know?Did you know

-Although internal and external recruitment are both effective options, internal referral hires tend to have higher employee retention rates and job satisfaction than external hires, according to Jobvite.
+Although both internal and external recruitment are effective options, internal hires tend to have higher employee retention rates and job satisfaction than external hires do, according to Jobvite.

 What does recruitment involve?

-The recruitment process for your company may vary based on the business or individual role you are hiring for.
+The recruitment process for your company may vary based on the role.
 However, the complete recruitment cycle generally includes six steps: defining the open position, sourcing job applicants, screening potential candidates, interviewing qualified candidates, selecting a candidate and extending an offer, and onboarding new hires

-Before searching for qualified candidates, you need to define the role you seek to fill.
-Identify the key needs the position will fulfill, outline job specifics (e.g., qualification requirements, anticipated start date, pay range, reporting structure, etc.), write a clear job description and create a standard set of interview questions.
+Identify the key needs the position will fulfill, outline the job specifics (e.g., qualification requirements, anticipated start date, pay range, reporting structure), write a clear job description, and create a standard set of interview questions.
 Having this information defined ahead of time streamlines the hiring process.

-Seeking job applicants is the next step in the recruitment process.
-You can have a recruiter or recruitment agency handle sourcing; ask employees or trusted colleagues for referrals; or source candidates through various means, like posting the open position on your company website, job boards and social media accounts.
+You can have a recruiter or recruitment agency handle sourcing; ask employees or trusted colleagues for referrals; or source candidates through various other means, like posting the open position on your company website, job boards and social media accounts.

 There are two types of applicants: active candidates (those who apply to the job directly) and passive candidates (those who are qualified but haven’t expressed direct interest).
 If you are reaching out to a passive candidate, you will need to tailor your recruiting strategy based on their current level of engagement with your brand.